NFP self-review changes cost taxpayers $5.4 million

 The report blasted the federal government and Treasury for not acting on the sector’s concerns in relation to the ATO changes, despite Charities Minister Andrew Leigh being briefed on the situation in March.

-It also criticised the tardiness of the government’s response to an August Senate order moved by Senator Smith, to produce a trove of documents relating to the tax assessment changes.
+It also criticised the tardiness of the government’s response to an August Senate order, moved by Senator Smith, for it to produce a trove of documents relating to the tax assessment changes.

 Despite indicating the material being sourced from the ATO and ACNC would be provided by mid-October, the documents were only tabled in the Senate on November 1 – the same day as the Senate report was tabled.
 The material was therefore too late to be considered by the committee.